How Notifications Work

 ❕You can choose which projects to follow and receive updates about.

 - Choose to be on the project to have your avatar show up on the project page and have updates in your Hey! menu.

 - Choose to just follow any projects that you don't need notifications about.

 Push notifications send you a notification of specific updates to your projects based on your settings.
-You do not receive push notifications for regular Campfire chats.
+You do not receive push notifications for regular Chat room messages.

 You can get push notifications via: